Brittle or Peeling Nails

 If you are still reading... then you are REALLY interested in the human nail.
 Stop reading now if you aren't a chemistry geek.

 The main chemical composition of the nail is keratin.
 There are alpha-keratin (helical) filaments and cystine rich (non-helical) keratins.
 The nail contains different amino acids and bunch up to form polypeptide chains in the keratin.
 There are covalent disulfide cross-links and linkages that are said to be responsible for nail hardness.
 In addition to these disulfide cross links there are also secondary bonds (polar linkages, peptide linkages, hydrogen linkages etc) within the keratin structure.
 All of this contributing to the unique structure of the nail.
-Chemistry determines how a product can penetrate even a little tiny bit each time into the nail plate.
+Chemistry is the primary determinate of how a product can penetrate (even a little tiny bit each time) into the nail plate.
 A proper protective nail plate coating will help the the water content of the nail stay in the 15 to 18% range.
 This is important and plays a role in the flexibility or elasticity of the nail.

 The name "FLEX" in FlexiNail comes from the desired flexibility or elasticity in a healthy nail.
 You can chemically alter a nail to become hard (with formaldehyde for example) but a hard chemically altered nail is not what you want (not to mention you would have to apply formaldehyde!)
 Achieving and then MAINTAINING the correct balance of "moisture" in the nail plays a critical role in natural nail care.